 I have been fascinated by the construction and development of the White Mountain Hiking Trail System, with its 1400+ miles of hiking trails, ever since I walked the Westside Trail on Mt Washington, an alpine trail where huge rocks from the surrounding boulder fields are precisely fit together like a cobblestone road.
 This trail and many others were constructed by master trail builder J. Rayner Edmands during the heyday of White Mountain Trail Construction from 1890-1920.

-In White Mountains Hiking History: Trail Blazers of the Granite State, Mike Dickerman focuses on the period between the construction of the historic Crawford Path in 1819 though 1920 when the White Mountain trail system was unified with major trunk paths connecting one region to another.
-Dickerman, co-editor of the timeless Appalachian Mountain Club’s White Mountain Guide (29th edition) has written many books about the White Mountains based on primary sources including journals, maps, and newspaper articles.
-An avid hiker and newspaper columnist, Dickerman’s books are easy to read and help bring to life the personalities, organizations, and social and economic forces which helped develop the White Mountain’s world-class trail system.
+In White Mountains Hiking History: Trail Blazers of the Granite State, Mike Dickerman focuses on the period between the construction of the historic Crawford Path in 1819 through 1920 when the White Mountain trail system was unified with major trunk paths connecting one region to another.
+Dickerman, former co-editor of the timeless Appalachian Mountain Club’s White Mountain Guide has written many books about the White Mountains based on primary sources including journals, maps, and newspaper articles.
+An avid hiker and newspaper columnist, Dickerman’s books are easy to read and help bring to life the personalities, organizations, and social and economic forces that helped develop the White Mountain’s world-class trail system.